Hither Green Cemetery

-Hither Green Cemetery, opened as Lee Cemetery in 1873, is a large cemetery located on Verdant Lane, London, England.
-The cemetery is situated between Catford, Hither Green, Downham, Grove Park and Lee, located adjacent to a railway line, and close to Grove Park Sidings and Grove Park Nature Reserve.
-Next to Hither Green Cemetery is Lewisham Crematorium that was opened in 1956.
+Hither Green Cemetery, opened as Lee Cemetery in 1873, is a large cemetery located on the east side of Verdant Lane in southeast London, England.
+The cemetery is situated between Catford, Hither Green, Downham, Grove Park and Lee, west of the railway line connecting Grove Park and Hither Green stations, and close to Grove Park Sidings and Grove Park Nature Reserve.
+Next to the cemetery is Lewisham Crematorium, which opened in 1956.

-The cemetery was designed by Francis Thorne and included two Gothic chapels – one Anglican, one for dissenters (the Dissenters' Chapel, built by William Webster, was for people belonging to nonconformist, i.e.: non-Anglican, churches) – and ornamental entrance gates.
-The original gate lodge was demolished.
+History

-When the cemetery opened in 1873, it was named Lee Cemetery, although Lee's church and centre are about 1.5 miles (2.5 km) to the north of the cemetery, the land was covered by the Lee civil Parish at the time.
-The original cemetery occupied what is now the northernmost part of the cemetery, located on a road named Hither Green Lane, but was renamed Verdant Lane later.
-The cemetery expanded into a much larger southward, into lands previously occupied by the fields of a farm named Shroefield Farm.
+When the cemetery opened in 1873, it was named Lee Cemetery, although Lee's church and centre are about 1.5 miles (2.5 km) north of the cemetery; the land was part of the Lee civil parish at the time.
+The original cemetery occupied what is now the northernmost part of the cemetery, located on a road named Hither Green Lane, later renamed Verdant Lane.
+The cemetery later expanded southward into lands previously occupied by the fields of Shroefield Farm.

+The cemetery was designed by Francis Freeman Thorne (buried in the cemetery) and included two Gothic chapels built by William Webster – one Anglican, one for dissenters (the Dissenters' Chapel was for people belonging to nonconformist, i.e.: non-Anglican, churches) – and ornamental entrance gates.
+The original gate lodge was demolished in the 1960s.
+Opened in 1956, Lewisham Crematorium was designed by Lewisham borough architect, M. H. Forward.

+The Dissenters' Chapel was recorded as boarded up and fenced off in 2016 and 2020.
+In 2019, the Anglican Chapel was closed during the COVID-19 pandemic, and Lewisham Council subsequently refurbished the building, installing modern audio-visual equipment and environmentally-friendly building systems.
+It was officially reopened for funerals, memorials, weddings and other events in September 2025.

-Particularly notable graves and memorials
+Notable graves and memorials

 1939–1945 War Memorial

 In the cemetery, there is a memorial to all those who died at their post during World War II, erected in 1951.
 This is situated next to the Sandhurst Road School memorial.